 Rep. Mayfield stated I have another question for Mr. Laucher.
 I live in a flood zone.
 Luckily my house doesn't flood but if you go three streets over, you get whole streets that turn into lakes, and anybody can live anywhere that they want however they flood every single year.
 You see the fire trucks there pumping these houses out and obviously the insurance company is paying out so at what point does this affect everybody else because the payouts do affect rates across the board.
 At what point do we say we're not going to pay out,, this is the value of your home today, this is what we're going to pay you, we're not going to give you the money to rebuild again because we've given you this money five, six, seven times and this is for areas whether it's tornado prone, fire prone or whatever - at some point something has to give and we say we're just not going to do these replacement costs.
 Because you're absolutely right the numbers are just going through the roof with the building materials and everything else.
-And I don't really think that's fair to all of the other individuals that are in that insurance pool to have to keep paying for these same individuals over and over again.
+And I don't really think that's fair to all of the other individuals over and over again.
 Is there any conversation around that?
 Has anybody looked at that?